- In a survey of men, narcissism and psychopathy (defined as impulsivity and lack of empathy) were related to more frequent selfie-posting.

 Psychopathy: Impulsivity and lack of empathy.5 Those high in psychopathy are likely to agree with statements like: “Payback needs to be quick and nasty."3

-Machiavellianism: Manipulative-ness without regard for others’ needs.
+Machiavellianism: Manipulating without regard for others’ needs.
 Those high on this trait tend to have little concern about morals.6

-Self-objectification: This is a tendency to view your body as an object based on its sexual worth.
+Self-objectification: A tendency to view one's body as an object based on its sexual worth.
 Those high in self-objectification tend to see themselves in terms of their physical appearance and base their self-worth on their appearance.7

 To examine the association between selfies and personality, Fox and Rooney used data from a nationally representative sample of 1,000 men between 18 and 40 years old.1 Participants completed personality questionnaires assessing the dark triad and self-objectification.
 They were asked how many selfies they had taken and posted on social media in the last week, as well as how many other photos they had posted and how much time they spent on social media sites.
 They were also asked to rate how often they used various methods to make themselves look better in pictures, such as cropping, filtering, and re-touching.